arthur10o/app_programming_language/task.md

 - [ ] Integrated AutoML system for model creation, training, and evaluation
 - [ ] Model generator based on descriptions (e.g., NLP → network structure)
 - [ ] Automatic deployment and inference via the IDE
 - [ ] Integration of a dedicated AI engine for:
   - [ ] Automatic refactoring
   - [ ] Documentation generation
   - [ ] Natural language assistance
   - [ ] Intelligent code generation
+- [ ] Prompt filtering (anti-injection/jailbreak)
+- [ ] Explicit user consent for AI analyses
+- [ ] Encrypted history of prompts and responses
+- [ ] Audit of AI decisions (refactor, doc, suggestions)
+- [ ] Isolation of AI suggestions from the system context

 ## 📖 9.
 Documentation and Project Maintenance